Broadway Legend Jerry Herman Is Dead At 88

 "I walked out of that theater singing all those wonderful Berlin songs and, from that moment on, that's all I wanted to do with my life," he said.

-"I went home with a script that he had given me to look at," Herman told NPR, "and I wrote four songs over a weekend, and came back to his office on Monday morning with four brand new songs and bowled him over, not only with the songs, but with the speed that I had been able to work at.
+"I went home with a script that he had given me to look at," Herman told NPR, "and I wrote four songs over a weekend and came back to his office on Monday morning with four brand new songs and bowled him over, not only with the songs, but with the speed that I had been able to work at.
 And I got the job!"

 The score became Hello, Dolly!